RolandLeFranc/PlayReady/Docs/Overview/playreadylicenseservices.md

   4. The PlayReady license server sends the response to the request back to the client.
 The license response will contain the key to unlock the encrypted media, along with a set of rights and rights restrictions that specify exactly what can be played back.
   5. The client receives the license response, parses the rights and rights restrictions, and begins playback.

 You are not required to develop and deploy your own PlayReady license service.
 You can obtain these services from a third party, such as a [PlayReady Partner](https://www.microsoft.com/playready/partners/).
-However, if you do decide to develop your own PlayReady license service, Microsoft provides the PlayReady Server Software Development Kit (SDK) free of charge to those who what to program their own PlayReady license server.
+However, if you do decide to develop your own PlayReady license service, Microsoft provides the PlayReady Server Software Development Kit (SDK) free of charge to those who want to program their own PlayReady license server.
 Note that a PlayReady license server only runs on Windows Server.

 A PlayReady license server can be developed and deployed in numerous ways: